qrzn23/min/wip/magick/content.md

 And let all be done with intensity and minuteness.

 8. Concerning the feriod of devotion , and the hours thereof:
-— Let a fixed period be set for the worship ; and it is said that the least time is nine days by seven, and the greatest seven years by nine.
+— Let a fixed period be set for the worship; and it is said that the least time is nine days by seven, and the greatest seven years by nine.
 And concerning the hours, let the Ceremony be performed